• Facebook

 This caponata recipe is a sweet and savory blend of eggplant, peppers, tomatoes and olives, all simmered together to create a delicious appetizer or side dish option.
 A unique offering that’s easy to make and is sure to get rave reviews!

-When I’m looking for a party snack that everyone will love, I turn to favorites such as a mezze platter, mini quiches or this vibrant and flavorful eggplant caponata.
+When I’m looking for a party snack that everyone will love, I turn to appetizer recipes such as a mezze platter, mini quiches or this vibrant and flavorful eggplant caponata.

 A bowl of eggplant caponata served with olives, cured meats and bread.